top of page

 - Make sure your post is shareable and includes how to get in touch with you outside of social media.
 Especially when a post is shared, the name of the original poster can get lost, and privacy settings may not allow for private messages.

 - Compose an email that contains a bio and photo of your pet.
 Make sure to include your direct contact information.
 Email it to acquaintances, co-workers, friends, and family, and ask them to share with their contacts.
+Good people tend to know other good people.

 Tips for Finding a Home for a Pet